T-vK/tvoip/README.md

 ## This is a work-in-progress.
 It is not functional as of now.

+- [x] Get a microphone input stream
+- [x] Get a custom version of the `speaker` module which allows specifiying the output device. ([See here](https://github.com/T-vK/node-speaker/tree/select-audio-device))
+- [x] Get a speaker output stream
+- [x] Pipe a microphone input stream the the speaker output
+    - [x] On Ubuntu 16.04 LTS
+    - [ ] On Raspbian stretch
+    - [ ] On Fedora 26
+- [ ] Pipe a microphone input stream over the network into another node process and pipe it from there to a speaker

 ## Description
 tvoip is a simple terminal-based P2P VoIP application.
 Unlike Skype or similar applications: